kungming2/AssistantBOT/FAQ.md

 1. So that it can create a new wiki page even if a subreddit has disabled its wiki.
 2. So that it can set the statistics wikipage to be only viewable by mods.

+#### How do I sort the tables by each column's header?

+Install RES (r/Enhancement) and your tables will be sortable by header.

 #### Why does the "average submissions per day" number seem so high?
 Especially when compared with my flair table?

 The average submissions/comments per day statistic is calculated from [Pushshift's](https://pushshift.io/) data and includes posts that have been removed as well.
 Your average submissions per day is thus likely to be higher if your subreddit is a frequent target of spammers.
 This number is an accurate count of *all* posts your community receives.